Anthem judge considering splitting merger trial into two sections

-WASHINGTON The judge who will rule on whether the government may stop health insurer Anthem (ANTM.N) from buying competitor Cigna (CI.N) said Friday that she was considering splitting the trial into phases.
+WASHINGTON (Reuters) - The judge who will rule on whether the government may stop health insurer Anthem (ANTM.N) from buying competitor Cigna (CI.N) said Friday that she was considering splitting the trial into phases.

 Judge Amy Berman Jackson of the U.S. District Court for the District of Columbia said that she was mulling hearing separately about the effect of the merger on the national market in one phase and on local markets in a second phase with a potential decision after the first set of arguments.